Gricel-lee/EvoChecker-Installation/Viking and Evochecker/README.md

 [^1]: See _IMPORTANT - Run your jobs from the high performance_ section at https://wiki.york.ac.uk/display/RCS/VK1%29+How+to+access+Viking

-[^2]: This is neccesary as the default compiler in Viking is an old version (4.8.5), and forcing Viking to use the "libs/runtime" libraries seems that it is not working.
+[^2]: This is neccesary as the default compiler in Viking is an old version (4.8.5), and forcing Viking to use the "libs/runtime" libraries does not seem to work.
 "However, to work around this, \[download\] prism version 4.6 and \[...\] replace the prism libraries in the runtime folder", Emad Alharbi.

 ## Run file